About This Blog

 Can a parallel query use less CPU than the same serial query, while executing faster?

 The answer is yes!
-To demonstrate, I’ll use the following two (heap) tables, each containing a single column typed as integer
+To demonstrate, I’ll use the following two (heap) tables, each containing a single column typed as integer:

 Sample Data

-loop so you will get the same random numbers if you run this script yourself):
+Let’s load the #BuiltInt table with 5,000 random integer values (I’m using RAND with a seed and a WHILE loop so you will get the same random numbers if you run this script yourself):

-table with 5,000,000 random integers:
+Now load the #Probe table with 5,000,000 random integers:

 Finding Matches - Serial Plan

-Now let’s write a query to count the number of matches, using a MAXDOP 1
+Now let’s write a query to count the number of matches, using a MAXDOP 1 query hint to ensure that the execution plan uses only a single processor.

 The illustration below shows the query, execution plan, and runtime statistics: